 The financial industry is facing challenging times.
 Statistics show as little as 32% of people have confidence in banks.
 Whilst this could be due to a number of reasons, a new study shows 40% of financial services businesses are failing to implement data initiatives due to a lack of skills.
 Subsequently, 19% of business decision makers claim they have lost customers as a result of poor data.
-Find out below why data consolidation is important for financial services in our latest blog:
+Find out below why data consolidation is important for financial services:

 1. Improves Customer Experience